liferay/liferay-docs/userGuide/en/chapters/07-personalization-and-customization.markdown

 `sample-drools-portlet/WEB-INF/src/com/liferay/sampledrools/dependencies/rules_user_custom_attribute_content.drl`.
 In the same Configuration screen, add `networth` to the `user-custom-attribute-names` field.
 Save your changes and close the pop-up window.
-Navigate to the Control Panel and add a Custom Field to the User object with the key `networth`.
-Navigate to *My Account* and click on the Custom Fields link on the right side of the screen.
+Navigate to the Control Panel and add a custom field to the User object with the key `networth`.
+Navigate to *My Account* and click on the *Custom Fields* link on the right side of the screen.
 Enter a net worth of 150000 and save the record.
-While still in the Control Panel, add a new Web Content entry to the default liferay.com site.
-Before publishing the Web Content entry, tag the article with *high net worth* and then save the entry.
-Now, navigate back to the liferay.com site and the Web Content should be displayed in the second Sample Drools portlet added to the page.
+Next, add a new web content instance to the default site of your portal.
+Before publishing the web content, tag the instance with *high net worth* and then save the entry.
+Now, navigate back to the default site and the web content should be displayed in the second Sample Drools portlet added to the page.
+-->

-Now that you can see how it works in practice, let's look closer at the rules themselves.
+Now that you've seen how the Sample Drools portlet works, let's take a look closer at the rules themselves.

 #### Rules Definitions [](id=rules-definitions-liferay-portal-6-2-user-guide-07-en)